Breaking Down Async Problems

 When you have a set of objects coming in that require different processing, you

-statement to handle each case here or you can re-emit those
+can insert an if statement to handle each case here or you can re-emit those

 items to be processed in separate streams.
 If the processing is non-trivial,

-object for each type of processing.
+consider using a separate Supplier object for each type of processing.
 Then,

-to join the streams back together if necessary:
+use one more Supplier to join the streams back together if necessary:

 This is similar to deciding whether to use a separate subroutine or not for a

-separate whenever
+separate whenevers.

 Consider this problem where we have a combined log and we want to treat error objects differently from access object: